 Occubot runs on 12v Battery.
 It has Arduino controlling a single Servo motor which is programmed to move from one position to another in repetition.
 A custom gears were designed to make the picket move up and down.

-and this is the first prototype for mechanical protester. these were made few months before Occupy began.
+The first prototype for a mechanical protester, made a few months before Occupy began

 This is the Management bot.
-He dreams management of management.
+It dreams management of management.